aiidateam/aiida-core/docs/source/howto/plugin_codes.rst

 Before the ``parse()`` method is called, two important attributes are set on the |Parser|  instance:

-  1. ``self.retrieved``: An instance of :py:class:`~aiida.orm.nodes.data.folder.FolderData`, which points to the folder containing all output files produced by the code and provides the means to :py:meth:`~aiida.orm.nodes.node.Node.open` any file it contains.
+  1. ``self.retrieved``: An instance of |FolderData|, which points to the folder containing all output files produced by the code and provides the means to :py:meth:`~aiida.orm.nodes.node.Node.open` any file it contains.

   2. ``self.node``: The :py:class:`~aiida.orm.nodes.process.calculation.calcjob.CalcJobNode` representing the finished calculation, which e.g. provides access to all of its inputs (``self.node.inputs``).